Rian-T/pubmed-preprocess/README.md

-# Filter and extend french clinical cases extracted from the PubMed
+# Filter and extend french clinical cases extracted from PubMed